aditya109/journey-CKA/Core Concepts/Core Concepts.md

 #### Scaling Replicas

 1. Update the yaml and run the command: `kubectl replace -f replicaset-definition.yml`
 2. We can also use the command: `kubectl scale --replicas=6 -f replicaset-definition.yml`, or, `kubectl scale --replicas=6 -f replicaset myapp-replicaset` but this does not change **replicaset-definition.yml.**

+The only difference between replica set and replication controller is the selector types.

+The replication controller supports equality based selectors whereas the replica set supports equality based as well as set based selectors.

 ### Deployments